vospascal/ender3-skr-bltouch/readme.md

 ####power up printer
-Printer will load firmware and you ready to go
+Printer will load firmware <u>initialize eeprom</u> and you ready to go